HomeCredit CardsAmexMake sure you're earning easy Amex points through Rakuten

 A new pop-up window will now appear asking you to input your American Express Membership Rewards account login details (the login details you use to access your Amex account) so that your Rakuten and Amex accounts can be linked.

-After you submit your Amex login details you’ll see a third pop-up box appear asking you to verify your account
+After you submit your Amex login details you’ll see another pop-up box appear confirming that you’re now earning Membership Rewards points.

 Things to know